-- RoadMap towards circular economy - Strong ICT sector, very fast in wireless technology, piloting 6G - ↓ Välimaa circular economy area was finished in 202.
-Built and financed by the city of Oulu, for businesses of for waste management and recycling activities - Tahkokangas -circular economy in building a residential area - Radiopark - Utilization of large-volume industrial side streams and masses of soil generated from infrastructure construction - Mass and material coordination operating model for the city of Oulu (Schedule: 1 August 2022 30 April 2024). - Learning Stream for Sustainable Future "which takes us to the know-how and lifestyle of a sustainable future.
-There is a "circular economy" theme of education, designed from early childhood to upper secondary school students. - Top knowledge of hydro power, wind power, bioeconomy, nuclear power (Northern Ostrobothnia produces nearly 50% of Finnish wind power); Top knowledge in hydrogen production - Steel industry - Oulu innovation alliance strategy 2021-2027 and ecosystem agreement - MetaCity Oulu - CE Cluster - AC cluster (automotive) - InSteams Hub - Oulu station centre
+- Existence of a RoadMap towards circular economy - Strong ICT sector, very fast in wireless technology, piloting 6G - Utilization of large-volume industrial side streams and masses of soil generated from infrastructure construction - "Learning Stream for Sustainable Future " which takes us to the know-how and lifestyle of a sustainable future.
+There is a "circular economy" theme of education, designed from early childhood to upper secondary school students. - ➔ Top knowledge of hydro power, wind power, bioeconomy, nuclear power (Northern Ostrobothnia produces nearly 50% of Finnish wind power); Top knowledge in hydrogen production - → Oulu innovation alliance strategy 2021-2027and ecosystem agreement - → MetaCity Oulu, CE Cluster, AC cluster (automotive), InSteams Hub - Sites: Välimaa circular economy area, built and financed by the city of Oulu, for businesses of for waste management and recycling activities, as well as Tahkokangas -circular economy in building a residential area and Radiopark, Oulu station centre